Cappuccinuo/LeetCode/Tree/671.  Second Minimum Node In a Binary Tree/README.md

 Solution : BFS (Use the idea of level order traversal)

 Use a boolean isFind to record if there is a more larger number than root, if there is, then the second smallest number must exist.
 Just need to pick the min one every time we come across a larger num than root.val.

+Solution : DFS

+Just need to see if root.val is larger than smallest, and smaller than final ans.
+Otherwise if root.val == smallest, we dfs its left and right child.
+Otherwise we don't need to traverse, cause there is no chance a large node has second smaller num.